aliaksandr-s/colors-in-cultures/README.md

 ## To Do:

-2. Update icons
+- Update icons
-3. Add icons for nations
+- Add icons for nations
-4. Add game mode
-5. refactor db to separate files
-6. refactor core
-7. update card and db colors
+- update card and db colors
-8. card text and color align
+- card text and color align
-9. route change animation
+- route change animation
+- banner animation
+- button animation